How to Move to Another Country in 10 EASY Steps (May 2023 Edition)

 Your driving licence is another important thing to renew before moving abroad.

 If your driver’s licence expires during this window, before you’ve had chance to exchange it, you may have to retake your driving test in your new country.
-Be aware of this, and do the necessary research for your target country before moving.
+Be aware of this risk, and do the necessary research for your target country before moving.

 Bank cards